serious road traffic incident.

 I have capture two things of note on my dashcam

-1 A silly person on a moped who was ahead of me and going way too fast he didn't make the corner and skidded off up a gravel path.
+1 A idiot on a moped who was ahead of me and going way too fast he didn't make the corner and skidded off up a gravel path.
 By the time he came off it was a low speed event and I think he dented more pride than anything else.

 The other was as I pulled up outside my house I could see a light coming towards me.
 I was waiting for my wife to shuffle cars so watched it as it grew nearer.
 It went past some bushes before appearing in front of me.
 I put my full beam (including 240w LED light bar) on and saw a naked guy (except for a bow tie), carrying a lantern pursed buy about a dozen middle aged women.
 He did a little dance in the lights and then continued on his way still pursed by the women.
 It was most surreal.